ghostiam/PimaxCrystalAdvanced/README.md

 ### How to use the "advanced" mode.

 > [!IMPORTANT]
-> You must have a file with a valid license, otherwise the module will not work in "advanced" mode!
+> You must have a file with a valid license, otherwise the module will not work in "advanced" mode!\
+> Or you can use the workaround: [Broken Eye](https://github.com/ghostiam/BrokenEye) (Pimax Crystal only)

 By default, the module is loaded without a license, which allows you to use it to track combined gaze direction and eye opening/closing.